XxRoloxX/container-runtime/README.md

 - Lines preceeded with '#' will be treated as comments and ignored by parser.

-  Altoght the list of supported Dockefile-like commands is rather short, it is suprisingly effective.
+  Although the list of supported Dockefile-like commands is rather short, it is suprisingly effective.

 ##### How is `base` image build?